BrotherFatcake/notes/MongoDB/Mongoose.md

 //call router or app delete from '/:id' with args request response =>

-    //modelName findByIdAndRemove with arg request params id
+    //modelName call findByIdAndRemove with args request params id, {object} with $set/val pair where val is toUpdate, and function w/ no args

-    //then dataName => respond with status 204, json message naming request params id has been removed, and end with no args
-        //where data name (ex. student or post or data) is the object being returned
+        //respond with json message non-object
+            //ex -> res.json(`${req.body.id} has been updated`)

+        //OR

+        //respond with json object message
+            //ex -> res.json({ "code": "200", "reason": "SUCCESS", "location": "", "message": `User record has been updated` })

 //ERROR CATCHER